 Let Them Get It All Out

 The most important rule to successfully diffusing the situation is to let the customer say what he or she has to say first.
 Let them get all of their issues off their chest, and whatever you do, don’t interrupt them!

 Even if you understand what the problem is halfway through the rant and you know what the solution is, resist the need to interject.
 Let them get everything out before you say anything.

 Most of the time, people who come in with an angry demeanor have had this particular problem for some time.
 It’s something that they have had to think about a lot in order to get this angry about.
 So there’s also a good chance that they have rehearsed their complaint and have a fairly scripted bit of outrage to lay on you.
 If you interrupt them, there’s a good chance that they’ll simply reset and start from the top.

 While you are letting the customer vent, you shouldn’t just be staring into space and trying to find a happy place in your mind until you see that his or her lips have stopped moving.
 You really need to be paying attention to what they are saying.

 By doing this, once you begin asking questions, you won’t put yourself in the situation where the customer says, “Didn’t you listen to anything I just said?”

-Be sure to try to hone in to everything they are saying in an effort to understand the problem as fully as possible.
-That way you will be fully prepare to give the best possible reply when the time comes for you to offer a solution.
+Be sure to try to hone into everything they are saying in an effort to understand the problem as fully as possible.
+That way you will be fully prepared to give the best possible reply when the time comes for you to offer a solution.